testpuddle/Minting-NFTs/process.md

 If it worked correctly () will be returned.

 ## Step 18.
-Confirm you no longer own it.
+Confirm you no longer own it

 dfx canister call dip721 doIOwn '(1)'